Manasika15/Manasika15/README.md

-Hey i am Manasi Kashyapi
+Hey! i am Manasi Kashyapi,
 In this project i have created nike company brand page using React js .